 Visual Resources Library Images & Policies

 The VRL provides images from ARTstor and Macalester’s Art History Digital Collection for use inside the college.
-You can use these images for any of your presentations, papers, projects, etc. However, once you publish or use the images for anything outside of class or academic purposes, you have crossed the copyright line.
-In order to use images for non-educational reasons, you will need to seek permission from the copyright owner or else face lawsuits, large fines, and your work being rejected.
+You can use these images for any academic presentations, papers, projects, etc. In order to use images for non-educational and/or commercial reasons, you will need to seek permission from the copyright owner.
 Protect yourself- if you are unsure about the proper use of an image, just ask.
-Contact the VRL at firstname.lastname@example.org or Librarian Ginny Moran at email@example.com.
+Contact the VRL at email@example.com or Librarian Ginny Moran at firstname.lastname@example.org.

 Images in the Visual Resources Library collections are copyrighted.
 Reproduction of digital images in any format is regulated by law and subject to prior agreement with the owner, publisher or vendor of the item.
 When using these images, it is the user’s responsibility to observe the rights of the copyright holders.

 Students and faculty may download or copy an image for a class, seminar, or conference presentation.
 Faculty may make images available to students in Blackboard, since it is protected by a firewall.
-Users may NOT download or copy an image to put on your (or any other) website and may NOT download or copy an image for any other type of publishing without gaining permission from the copyright holder.
+Users may NOT download or copy an image to put on your (or any other) website and may NOT download or copy an image for commercial publishing, and especially not for sale, without first gaining permission from the copyright holder.

 Contents of the collection are drawn from a variety of sources and therefore have different rights issues.
 Individuals and vendors have contributed images to the Visual Resources Library collections.
 These contributors maintain copyright and also dictate usage of their images.
-Images licensed from vendors may have restrictions on use, but generally they may be used for educational purposes as long as access is restricted to the Macalester community.
-Images obtained through copywork fall under “Fair Use”, and are made available to faculty only for teaching.
-Images falling under “Fair Use” may be made accessible only to the students in the class for a limited duration.
-In suits of copyright violation, individuals are named, as well as the institution.
-Willful infringement can carry penalties up to $150,000 and innocent infringement can have penalties up to $30,000.
+Images licensed from vendors may have restrictions on use, but may be used for educational purposes.
+Images for educational purposes fall under “Fair Use”, and are made available to faculty for teaching.
+Images falling under “Fair Use” may be made accessible to the students in a class and students may use them for academic research papers and scholarly projects.

 Fair Use Factors